macicchino/Amazon_Vine_Analysis/README.md

 ## Summary:
 ### In your summary, state if there is any positivity bias for reviews in the Vine program.
 Use the results of your analysis to support your statement.
 Then, provide one additional analysis that you could do with the dataset to support your statement.

- - As we can see for outdoor products on Amazon, products with Vine reviews have a slightly higher % of 5 stars reviews with 53.4% compared to 52.7% of non-Vine reviewed products.
+ - As we can see for outdoor products on Amazon, there is a positivity bias.
+Products with Vine reviews have a slightly higher % of 5 stars reviews with 53.4% compared to 52.7% of non-Vine reviewed products.

 - An additional analysis would be to see the impact across different products lines.
 We could use the same code to perform an anlysis on different product sectors then compare the vine review impact across different product lines.
 If we wanted to continue an analysis with the same dataset, we should see if vine has a similar impact on low star ratings.
 Because we only filter for better reviews, we should see if vine has an impact say for 1-star reviews.